 Also featured in the exhibition is the 40-foot long neon installation titled Scandinavian Pain, along with The End, a prime example of endurance-based art and Kjartansson’s contribution to the 2009 Venice Biennale.
 Secluding himself in a fourteenth-century palazzo, Kjartansson made one painting per day for six months, each depicting the same friend in a Speedo.
 The resulting—and rarely exhibited—144-piece installation, displayed in a salon-style space, is at once complex and over-simplified, making it a can’t-miss experience.

-Ragnar Kjartansson: Scandinavian Pain and Other Myths is organized by Phoenix Art Museum and curated by Gilbert Vicario, the Selig Family Chief Curator.
+Ragnar Kjartansson: Scandinavian Pain & Other Mythsis made possible through the generosity of The Diane and Bruce Halle Foundation.
+The exhibition is organized by Phoenix Art Museum and curated by Gilbert Vicario, the Selig Family Chief Curator.

 First Friday of each month | 6 – 10 pm

 Dates: December 7, 2018; January 4, 2019; February 1, 2019; March 1, 2019; April 5, 2019.

 See Ragnar Kjartansson: Scandinavian Pain and OtherMyths during voluntary-donation hours on the second Sunday of each month!
 Guests will also enjoy activities, live performances, free tours, and more.
 Please see event for details.

 Explore Scandinavia through music and landscape in this four-part film series inspired by Scandinavian Pain & Other Myths.
 Free for Members and included with General Admission for non-Members.
 Available at tickets.phxart.org.

 Sponsored by the Angela and Leonard Singer Endowment for Performing Arts